waynesutton/promptboard/README.md

-# 1 Million Prompts | Track and generate AI images with OpenAI DALL·E 3 on Convex, Cooked with Chef
+# 1 Million Prompts | Track and generate AI images with openai DALL·E 3 on Convex, Cooked with Chef

 ## About

-1 Million Prompts is an AI image generator built on Convex, Convex Chef, and OpenAI DALL·E 3 where every prompt counts toward a shared goal: generating one million images.
+1 Million Prompts is an AI image generator built on Convex, Convex Chef, and openai DALL·E 3 where every prompt counts toward a shared goal: generating one million images.
 Create and share AI art, track progress in real-time, and explore a living gallery of prompts from the community.
 It's not just an app—it's a global race to one million